On-camera ORTF stereo microphone – the “aurochs*

 * Extinct European ancestor of domestic cattle.
-The mic looks a little like them.
-I wish these impressive animals were still around.
+The mic looks a bit like a bull.

-This microphone plus the whole set is a new option for DSLR video, especially for documentary indoor and outdoor.
-But you can attach it to any sound recording device providing PIP (plugin power) — and with some accessories to XLR inputs with phantom power.
+This microphone plus the whole set is a new option for video cameras and smartphones, especially for documentary indoor and outdoor.
+But you can attach it to any sound recording device providing PIP (plugin power) — and with an extra custom cable to XLR inputs with phantom power.
 You could use it even wireless with a splitter cable and two transmitters.

 Size and weight